FAQ

 Do retainers need to be worn after braces?

-Temporomandibular Disorders (TMJ)
+Temporomandibular Disorders (TMJ or TMD)

 Can braces or orthodontic treatment treat or cause TMJ problems?